nickecalifornia/laradock-complement/README.md

+##Common Problems

+After updating the sub modules, you must re-run the permission commands (for execution) to enable.

+## Contributions

+If it is useful to you and has suggestions and corrections, help me to improve the project, thank you for all the contributions.

 ## License

-The Laradock Nginx Complement is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The **Laradock Nginx Complement** is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).